Ethnic Studies

 • 10th grade students will need to get approval from their high school campus counselors.

-• Attending school in Long Beach Unified School District, Norwalk-La Mirada Unified School District, Paramount Unified School District, and Port of Los Angeles High School.
+• Attending school in Long Beach Unified School District, Paramount Unified School District, and Da Vinci High Schools.

 • Free college credit that is transferable to most accredited universities